LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 10. **Command execution**: Commands belonging to the module (i.e. with `moduleID` property matching the module ID) are executed.
 11. **After command execution**: Each module can process protocol logic *after* the command contained in the transaction has been executed.
 12. **After transactions execution**: Each module can process protocol logic *after* the transactions contained in the block have been executed.
-13. **Result verification**: Properties that require access to the state store *after* the block has been executed are verified.
-In particular, this includes the properties that can be verified only after the state transitions implied by the block execution have been performed.
+13. **Result verification**: Block header properties, which require accessing the state store *after* all state transitions implied by the block have been executed, are verified.
 14. **Block storage**: The block is persisted into the database.
 15. **Peers notification**: Other peers in the P2P network are notified of the new block.